SerhiiYahdzhyiev/EMA/README.md

 | 16+name_len           | `topic`     | `char[]`   | String (UTF-8/ASCII), not null-terminated         |
 | 16+name_len+topic_len | `type`      | `uint8_t`  | Device type ID (implementation-defined)           |

+*NOTE: Currently it is assumed that the `name` fileds of the devices should be unique for the single setup.
+That might change with future releases of EMA.*

 ###### Energy Readings Message

 These messages are sent to device-specific MQTT topics (provided by the